 To request the Elections Department send out a New Voter Registration card, Please call the office at (209) 966-2007 or email the Elections Office.

-See a list of the current Elected Official (PDF) for Mariposa County, along with their terms of office.
+See a list of the Current Elected Officials for Mariposa County, along with their terms of office.

 Important Note: Information on your voter registration affidavit will be used by elections officials to send you official information on the voting process, such as location of your polling place and the issues and candidates that will appear on the ballot.
 Commercial use of voter registration information is prohibited by law and is a misdemeanor.
 Voter information may be provided to a candidate for office, a ballot measure committee, or other person for election, scholarly, journalistic, political, or governmental purposes, as determined by the Secretary of State.
 Driver’s license and social security numbers, or your signature as shown on your voter registration card, cannot be released for these purposes.
 If you have any questions about the use of vote information or wish to report suspected misuse of such information, please call the Secretary of State’s Voter Protection and Assistance Hotline at 1-800-345-VOTE.